Dubai, UAE, 12 March 2017

-This Forum will also explore the many questions, concerns, and issues along with other IoT-related topics like open data platforms, cloud infrastructure, data governance policies, and cross-domain and cross-device services.
+This Forum explored the many questions, concerns, and issues along with other IoT-related topics like open data platforms, cloud infrastructure, data governance policies, and cross-domain and cross-device services.

-This forum is a global platform that will facilitate discussions on how data can be transformed into value and how international standards can facilitate that process.
-Participants will learn about the current state of data management, discuss ways to address interoperability and security issues, and explore the capabilities and protocols needed to manage IoT data in smart cities.
+This forum was a global platform that facilitated discussions on how data can be transformed into value and how international standards can facilitate that process.
+Participants learnt about the current state of data management, discussed ways to address interoperability and security issues, and explored the capabilities and protocols needed to manage IoT data in smart cities.

-This forum will bring together smart city and IoT stakeholders, managers and engineers working on big data and data analytics, service providers planning to delivering IoT solutions, and policy and standards makers.
+This forum brought together smart city and IoT stakeholders, managers and engineers working on big data and data analytics, service providers planning to delivering IoT solutions, and policy and standards makers.